The struggle to find child care and solutions to help

 Kreative Kids Faith Academy receives a lot of calls to see if spots are open.

-“It is hard to know where to send them if all the child care centers are full,” said Kreative Kids Faith Academy Owner Kimberly Stringer.
+“It is hard to know where to send them if all the child care centers are full,” said Kimberly Stringer, Kreative Kids Faith Academy owner.

 Kreative Kids Faith Academy is a nonprofit and got a building in February.